How Does Website Downtime Affect SEO?

 # Employ an internet site monitoring services:

-An internet site monitoring service is a web tool that checks and verifies that your site is up and dealing with which your clients can use the web site obviously.
+An internet site monitoring service is a web tool that checks and verifies that your site is up and dealing with which your clients can use the website obviously.
 The website monitoring service tool interacts with your website to verify that it is working for sure and warn you accordingly by email or text if the website goes down or notice the load time is slow.

 Downtime and Site speed are the 2 most vital metrics that Google considers in ranking a website.
 Site speed and system downtime have sway at the algorithm level, Google did this to enable users to possess a friendly experience while using searching online, it’s not about Google, it’s all about users.
 So, whatever thing on your website that hinders user experience is probably going to harm your search engine rankings.

-Site downtime and slow loading time can have a negative impact on your brand as a whole. but losing sales and money also creates a negative impression about your business.
+Site downtime and slow loading time can have a negative impact on your brand as a whole. but losing sales and money also creates a negative impression of your business.
 If you’ve been experiencing downtime on your website and it takes an eternity for the positioning to load, it’s time you consult with an expert to assist you to fix it in order that Google won’t penalize you the most.